Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 {\bf After the experiment.} (1) Press ``End Experiment'' (see Figure \ref{fig:final}).
 (2) The app will then direct you to a web page where you will have a data report: \\ \emph{https://beepath.dribia.com:8080/stats/nickname}.
 (3) To keep the link with you, save the web address in your notebook.

 The web address with the personalized data report was unique to each participant.
-The server was kept active for several months active and allowed the participant to check their own journey via a synthesized and automatic data report Participants could also download their own data.
+The server was kept active for several months active and allowed the participant to check their own trajectory via a synthesized and automatic data report.
+Participants could also download their own data.
 It could be stored in a $csv$ file (with commas) on its own device.
 Each row included a timestamp (in YYYY:MM:DD HH:MM:SS format) and the GPS records with its latitude and longitude (in degrees).
 The report provided a map of the tracked GPS data and basic statistical features that included distance covered, time duration, and mean velocity.

-Very similar instructions apply to participants performing school-to-home journeys.
+Very similar instructions apply to participants performing school-to-home trajectories.
 The only differences lie in the fact that participants had to click on ``End Experiment'' between 5 to 150 meters before arriving home and to start the experiment inside the school facilities.
+In both cases and for privacy reasons, data from tests was not stored.